 1. Stop smoking and vaping

-People who smoke were 2.4 times more likely than those who did not smoke to have severe COVID-19 symptoms, according to a new study published in the New England Journal of Medicine.
+People who smoke frequently experience severe illness COVID-19 symptoms, according to a new study published in the New England Journal of Medicine.
 What we do know is that smoking and vaping damage the lungs, leaving them irritated, fragile, and vulnerable to infection lung tissue.